httpwg/http-extensions/draft-ietf-httpbis-priority.md

 A server that pushes a response has the responsibility to correctly prioritize it against other active concurrent responses.
 Pushing at too high a priority might cause client-requested resources to be blocked.
-Pushing at too low a priority could delay the response, negating intended goals or pushing.
+Pushing at too low a priority could delay the response, negating intended goals of pushing.

 A pushed request has no explicit client-signalled initial priority but a server can still apply the merging guidance given in {{merging}}.
 In the absence of a